-Vegetation clearance, preparation of the boundary fence and access path and bridge has commenced at Lyubavichi in the Rudnyansky District of the Smolensk Region in Western Russia.
-It is the first project undertaken by the ESJF in the Russian Federation and has been made possible through the generous donation of Mr Joseph Popack of New York, facilitated by our partners, Geder Avos Jewish Heritage Group and Rabbi Moshe Rubin in the United States.
-The ESJF is working in Lyubavichi as the supervisory contractor for the project.
+Work has commenced at the Lyubavichi Jewish cemetery in the Rudnyansky District of Smolensk, with vegetation clearance and construction on the fence, access path, and bridge well underway.
+It is the first project undertaken by the ESJF in the Russian Federation and was made possible through a generous donation from Mr Joseph Popack of New York, facilitated by our partners in the United States, Rabbi Moshe Rubin and the Geder Avos Jewish Heritage Group.
+The ESJF has been contracted to supervise this project.

-For 102 years, Lyubavich was the centre of Habad Hasidism and the movement has taken the name of the settlement.
+For 102 years, Lyubavich has been the namesake and global centre of Chabad Hasidism.
 The third Lyubavicher Rebbe, Menachem Mendel Schneersohn (Tsemakh Tsedek) (1789–1866), is buried in this cemetery, along with his successor, the fourth Lyubavicher Rebbe, Shmuel Schneersohn (1834–1882).

-The project, under the management of ESJF FSU Projects Manager Yana Yanover, designed by ESJF Chief Engineer Hryhoriy Arshynov and ESJF contracting architect Petro Herez, includes the full perimeter fencing of this previously unfenced site, pedestrian bridge and access path and lighting.
-The poor marshy soil at the site also requires special foundation work to ensure quality fencing.
+The project is being managed by ESJF FSU Projects Manager Yana Yanover and designed by ESJF Chief Engineer Hryhoriy Arshynov and ESJF contracting architect Petro Herez, and will comprise of fencing the full perimeter of the site, working on the foot bridge and access path, and improving the cemetery’s lighting.
+Moreover, the site’s marshy soil necessitates special foundation work to ensure the stability of the new fencing.

 On-site halachic supervision is provided by the Lyubavich shaliach (emissary) responsible for holy places in Lyubavichi, Rabbi Gordon Gavriel Lubavitch-Moscow.